TosbackCgusBridge-Bot/CGUs-versions/Usa/Privacy Policy.md

 MEDIA &.
 ENTERTAINMENT COLLECTION

-Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Promo Data: Lower price when you subscribe for 3 years (Collections) Promo Data: Lower price when you subscribe for 3 years (Products) Promo Data: FY21 Trade-in perpetual Offer US Try, buy, or learn more about Autodesk products See all products
+Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Promo Data: Lower price when you subscribe for 3 years (Collections) Promo Data: Lower price when you subscribe for 3 years (Products) Try, buy, or learn more about Autodesk products See all products

 Software for 2D and 3D CAD.
 Subscription includes AutoCAD, specialized toolsets, and apps.